victorspringer/metrics/README.md

 # ZionMetrics

+First of all, you must have MySQL installed and change the database connection settings accordingly to your own configuration at `/config`

-To start your Phoenix app:
+To start the app:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate the database with `mix ecto.create && mix ecto.migrate`
   * Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).
+Please [check the deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Data insertion format
 ```